 - Check your vehicle for recalls at https://www.nhtsa.gov/recalls - vehicle defects are sometimes related to fire danger

 Unfortunately, even when you display the utmost care and caution, a burn injury may occur because of someone else's action or inaction.
 When that happens, call our personal injury attorneys to find out if you may be eligible to recover compensation.

 Surgery, skin grafts and other invasive medical care is common after a severe burn.
 These are all things we can pursue compensation for, as well as for other things.

-For a free consultation, please call The Kelleher Firm at 833-546-3675.
+For a free consultation, please call Kelleher Law at 833-546-3675.
 With offices in Naples and Fort Myers, we proudly fight on behalf of burn injury victims from across the state of Florida.